anhpngt/merlion_sauvc/README.md

 roslaunch bluerov apm.launch
 ```

-In ground PC, plug in the joystick and do
+In ground PC, plug in the joystick and use QGroundControl or ros teleop
 ```
 roslaunch bluerov_apps teleop_f310.launch
 ```